ronaldbosma/blog/content/blog/deploy-azure-workbook-and-app-insights-function/index.md

 ### Conclusion

 Deploying an Azure Workbook is fairly straightforward.
-Placing the workbook JSON in a separate file as an improvement makes it a lot easier to make small changes directly in the definition.
+Placing the workbook JSON in a separate file as a nice improvement that makes it a lot easier to make small changes directly in the definition.
 It also makes it easier to see what has changed.

 Deploying a function in Application Insights is poorly supported however.
 Using Bicep seems to be a no go at the moment.
 The only alternative is using the REST API.
 Hopefully the support will improve in the future.